US Army Corps of Engineers

 HEC-HMS simulates hydrologic processes, computing flow into rivers and reservoirs.
 Water quality capabilities are being developed to compute runoff temperature and generalized conservative and non-conservative constituent concentrations.
 The quantity and quality of runoff computed by HEC-HMS for the upland watershed will provide vital inputs for HEC-RAS, HEC-ResSim, and other models.

-The new water quality and riparian vegetation simulation and analysis capabilities developed in HEC-RAS, HEC-ResSim, and HEC-HMS will support the Corps’ needs for cost-effective science-based ecosystem restoration, management, and impacts assessment.
+The water quality and riparian vegetation simulation and analysis capabilities developed in HEC-RAS, HEC-ResSim, and HEC-HMS will support the Corps’ needs for cost-effective science-based ecosystem restoration, management, and impacts assessment.
 USACE is building or updating HEC models for 201 watersheds to support real-time simulation in the Corps Water Management System (CWMS).
 The water quality capabilities will leverage these models to build integrated watershed-scale water quality simulation systems for real-time operations.
 These CWMS models can be rapidly converted to HEC-WAT models for application in watershed planning and impact analysis studies.
 The new capabilities will streamline water quality model preparation and application, increasing efficiency and reducing costs while encouraging a watershed-scale approach to environmental restoration and management.

 ERDC POC: